Makr91/ha_easgen/README.md

 ## Emergency Alert System
 This is a platform integration for [Emergency Alert System](https://www.fcc.gov/emergency-alert-system) for Home Assistant to Generate a the EAS Alerts for Satellites.

+### ⚠️ IMPORTANT LEGAL NOTICE

+**This integration generates Emergency Alert System (EAS) tones.
+The reproduction of EAS tones is strictly regulated by the Federal Communications Commission (FCC).**

+**FCC Regulations**: The FCC prohibits the unauthorized use of EAS attention signals, codes, or simulations thereof (47 CFR § 11.45).
+Violations can result in substantial monetary penalties ranging from tens of thousands to millions of dollars.

+**Intended Use**: This integration is designed to extend official emergency alerts to devices within your home that would not otherwise receive them.
+It uses official alert data sources to ensure the integrity of emergency information.

+**User Responsibility**: By installing and using this integration, you acknowledge that:
+- You are solely responsible for compliance with all applicable laws and regulations
+- You will NOT play EAS tones in public places without proper authorization
+- This is intended for private, in-home use only
+- You understand the potential legal consequences of misuse

+**Reliability Warning**: This integration may not be reliable and should NOT be depended upon as your sole source of emergency alerts.
+Technical failures, network issues, or software bugs may prevent alerts from being delivered or played correctly.
+Always maintain multiple methods of receiving emergency information.

+**NO WARRANTY**: This software is provided "AS IS" without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or safety.
+The developer makes NO guarantees that this system will function correctly during an actual emergency.

+**Liability Disclaimer**: The developer of this integration assumes no liability for any unauthorized use, misuse, or legal consequences arising from the use of this software.
+Users assume all risks associated with generating and playing EAS tones.

+**Educational Purpose**: This project is offered for educational and emergency preparedness purposes, demonstrating how emergency alert coverage can be extended to additional devices within a private residence.

 ### Installation

 #### Pre-Requisites